Ways to Give

 The EWC Foundation recognizes your decision involving estate planning and consideration needs to be given first of your family and heirs’ needs and wishes for the future.
 While charitable intentions can be included in your estate planning, we urge you to collaborate with your family as well as financial and legal advisors in making these important decisions.

-For more information, please contact Lisa Johnson by phone at 307-532-8304 or via email at ljohnson@ewc.wy.edu.
+For more information, please contact Lisa Johnson, EWC Executive Director, by phone at 307-532-8304 or via email at foundation@ewc.wy.edu.

 You can make a difference.